buy the book ribbon

 Deciding How to Test "Real" Email Sending

-This is a point at which we have to explore some tradeoffs.
-There are a few different ways we could test this:
+This is a point at which we have to explore some trade-offs.
+There are a few different ways we could test email sending:

-1. We could build a "real" end-to-end test, and have our tests log in to an email server, and retrieve the email from there.
+1. We could build a "real" end-to-end test, and have our tests log in to an email server using the POP3 protocol to retrieve the email from there.
 That’s what I did in the first and second editions of this book.

-2. You can use a service like Mailinator or Mailsac, which gives you an email account to send to, and some APIs for checking what mail has been delivered.
+2. We can use a service like Mailinator or Mailsac, which gives us an email account to send to, along with APIs for checking what mail has been delivered.

-But let’s lay out some of the pros and cons:
+Testing strategy trade-offs lays out some of the pros and cons.

 End-to-end with POP3